 Her poetry has been featured on various radio shows such as the LA-based show “Words on the Street” and the South African show “Badilisha Poetry”.
 She’s been published in international literary magazines such as “Freier, Magazin für Befindlichkeit” (Germany), “Blacknesses Between Us” (Canada), "Africultures : Décentrer, Déconstruire, Décoloniser" (France).
 Her films have screened at more than one hundred film festivals across Europe, Canada, Brazil and the US, including the Cannes Film Festival, Toronto International Film Festival (TIFF Student Film Showcase and TIFF Kids International Film Festival), Urbanworld Film Festival, Hollywood Black Film Festival and the Reel World Film Festival.

 Sabrina is a yoga practitioner who strongly believes in healing through the arts.
-She was one of the founding members of “I Get Out”, a collective of black women storytellers from Toronto.
+She was one of the founding members of “I Get Out”, a collective of Black women storytellers from Toronto.
 She is also the designer/creator of BinaSAPE, a custom-made brand of Congolese-inspired accessories and t-shirts.